 We’ve been told what makes a strong password for years.
 The rules are indelibly etched in our minds: Make ‘em long, and make ‘em random.
 The more difficult a password is to guess, the harder it is to crack.
 That’s true.
 But there’s more to it.

-It’s 2021; it’s time for a change, and I’d like to introduce the Smart Password Generator.
+But it’s 2021; it’s time for a change, and I’m excited to announce the Smart Password Generator.

 Still strong.
 So much smarter.